Configure a numato board

 ADCs are useful when building a robot, as they enable your board to read the analog signal output by most types of sensors and other hardware components.

-To integrate an ADC into your robot, you must first physically connect the pins on your ADC to your board.
-If your ADC communicates with your board using SPI, you need to wire and configure the SPI bus in addition to the analogs.
+To integrate an ADC into your machine, you must first physically connect the pins on your ADC to your board.

-Then, integrate analogs into the attributes of your board by adding the following to your board’s JSON configuration:
+Then, integrate analogs into the attributes of your board by following the Config Builder instructions or by adding the following to your board’s JSON configuration:

 // "attributes": { ... ,